A Brief History of The Cory Family Society

 Another theory has been proposed that "the first American progenitor of both the Rhode Island and Long Island Cory families was the same person, John Cory, a sailor who immigrated from Bristol."
 In fact, John Cory, who settled on Long Island was apparently a weaver.
 The John Cory who immigrated to Portsmouth with his mother Anne Roome was the son of a sailor, also named John, who lived and died in the Bristol area.
 Again, our DNA research has subsequently shown that these John Corys have no relationship to each other.

-The famous (or infamous) Giles Cory of Salem, Massachusetts was another early Cory/Corey immigrant.
+The famous (or infamous) Giles Cory of Salem Village, Massachusetts was another early Cory/Corey immigrant.
 We have found his birth record in Northampton, England, but he had no male descendants and was not a progenitor of the Cory/Corey surname in America.
 The Northampton connection, implies that there may be a distant connection of Giles Cory and Thomas of Chelmsford.
 Christening records from the area suggest that they may have been third cousins, once removed.

 Our English Roots